-An exquisitely beautiful cat, the Siamese is very affectionate and requires dedication from his owner.
+An exquisitely beautiful cat, the Siamese is very affectionate and requires dedication from her parent.

 Siamese At a glance